eightheve/nixos/README.md

 ## To-Do
 - [ ] Move Pi-hole to BANJO
-- [ ] Vintagestory server hosting for Runovaris
+- [ ] Vintagestory server hosting for Wokestory group
+- [ ] Change GARDEN's name.
+I'm not happy with it, I just can't come up with anything better right now.
-- [ ] Minecraft server hosting for roommate
+- [ ] Buy a SIM card for GARDEN
-- [ ] Make Hyprland module universal, so it can be installed on SATELLITE as backup
-- [ ] Make DWM module universal, so it can be installed on PASSENGER as backup
-- [ ] Make Hyprland and DWM modules have complete environments
-- [ ] Swap out dwm's babashka status bar for something written in C or Zig.
-100mb of memory is unacceptable for a status bar despite how much I love Clojure...
+- [ ] Add options for Niri for using SATELLITE and GARDEN in touchscreen/pen mode.
+Gesture support would be nice
+- [ ] Move all rack servers (SAOTOME, HAMUKO, NYANKO, HIME, and another secret one that's missing RAM right now) to a closet.
+I bought a new DAS and the fans for all 4 machines running at once are getting too loud to sleep next to.